 Are we seeing the beginning of a new cold phase for the Atlantic Multi-decadal Oscillation (AMO)?

 Expert opinions differ on the topic and given the lack of records about the climate conditions during a phase shift (the AMO is understood to have ~30 years period) there is probably no way to answer this at the moment.
 However there is convincing evidence that once we do enter the next cold AMO phase we should see a strong reduction in hurricane activity in the north Atlantic… the only question is when.

 Based on our global TC genesis model simulations we expect a 2018 North Atlantic season with above average Cat0 (named storms) activity but only average levels of Cat1 (hurricanes) and Cat3 (major hurricanes) formation.
 This view accounts for a range of climate predictors as observed at the end of May and although the current cold water anomalies in the basin are taken into account these are balanced by other predictors still indicative of higher levels of hurricane genesis.

-Find out what our predictions for the other 3 northern hemisphere basins look like and how the model performed in back testing in the Tools section of our website.
+Find out what our predictions for the other 3 northern hemisphere basins look like and how the model performed in back testing in the Products section of our website.